FMatti/roughly/README.md

 ## Features

-- Most implementations in roughly also work for linear operator only available as function handles instead of matrices
+Most implementations in roughly also work for linear operator only available as function handles instead of matrices.
+Currently, roughly implements the Arnoldi, Lanczos, and blocked versions of them; the randomized SVD and Nyström approximation; the randomized range sketch; and the Girard-Hutchinson, subspace projection, and Hutch++ algorithms.
-- ...

-## Algorithms

-Currently, the following algorithms are implemented:

-### Krylov methods

-- Arnoldi method
-- Block Anroldi method
-- Lanczos method
-- Block Lanczos method

-### Low-rank approximations

-- Randomized SVD
-- Nyström approximation

-### Sketching

-- Randomized range finder
-- Subsampled randomized Hadamard transform (in progress)

-### Trace estimation

-- Hutchinson trace estimator
-- Subspace projection
-- Hutch++ trace estimator
-- Krylov-aware trace estimator (in progress)
-- XTrace (in progress)